 “Any technology or innovation that makes donating to a charitable organization easier is always a good thing — but it is not always the best thing for some donors or charities,” he said.

 Andrew King is a former editor and business reporter for the Journal News in New York.
-His work has also appeared on the website of USA Today.Tags: Business,Giving,Lifestyle,Mobile Apps,Social Media
+His work has also appeared on the website of USA Today.Tags: Business,Corporate Responsibility,Downtime,Mobile Apps,Social Media